 When you look at the Obama administration leaving, they approved 130 tons of uranium to be sold by Russia to Iran.

-Remember, there was crushing sanctions, they lifted it.
+Remember, there was crushing sanctions.

 The criminal acts that are taking place from the previous administration are finally starting to bear fruit.

-Look, you know, uranium was follow up on this.
+I'm going to follow up on this.

-I the only thing I knew is that there was some legal investigative activity ongoing in Arkansas.
+The only thing I knew is that there was some legal investigative activity ongoing in Arkansas.

-I don't know what the latest has come of it because we've been so wrapped up in obviously the the deep state abuse of power corruption scandal, but it's not anything that's off my radar, and it's not anything that I think we'll ever give up on because we don't have enough uranium, the foundational material of nuclear weapons.
+I don't know what the latest has come of it because we've been so wrapped up in obviously the deep state abuse of power corruption scandal, but it's not anything that's off my radar and it's not anything that I think we'll ever give up on because we don't have enough uranium, the foundational material of nuclear weapons.

 We had a spy within Putin's network inside of the United States because they wanted to get a foothold in the uranium market in this country.

-And then, of course, you gotta follow the money, and Cyfius then goes ahead and they make this approval, and 20% of our uranium uh is going to uranium one.
+And Sepheus then goes ahead and they make this approval and 20% of our uranium is going to Uranium One.

-Uh while there he attempts to meet with the nuclear regulatory people of Russia.
+While there, he attempts to meet with the nuclear regulatory people of Russia.

 That meeting didn't happen because he got to meet with Vladimir Putin himself.